FTSE 100 gains on oil, mining stock boost; Asos drops on profit warning | Business

 - United Kingdom

-The pound strengthened 0.4%, limiting gains in the export-focused FTSE 100.
-Banks added more than 1% as bond yields jumped across the curve after Bailey said he was concerned about inflation shooting past the BoE's 2% target.
+The pound strengthened 0.2%, limiting gains in the export-focussed FTSE 100.
+Banks added more than 2.2% as bond yields jumped across the curve after Bailey said he was concerned about inflation shooting past the BoE's 2% target.
 The benchmark 10-year bond yield jumped to its highest since May 2019.

 The FTSE 100 has risen about 10% so far this year on easy central bank policies and re-opening optimism, but the pace of gains has slowed recently as investors straddle the fence between rising inflation and rate hike pressures and steady gains in mining and energy stocks on strong commodity prices.
 Oil stocks, which have gained about 37% this year, hit their highest level since March last year to recoup most of the pandemic-driven losses.
-Mining stocks rose to their highest in nearly a month.
+Mining stocks marked their best session since July.

-The domestically focussed mid-cap index dropped 0.4%, with consumer services stocks among the worst performers.
-Online clothing store ASOS fell 14.7% after it parted company with Chief Executive Officer Nick Beighton and warned that higher logistics costs and supply chain disruption could force 2022 profits to drop by more than 40%.
+Meanwhile, the domestically focused mid-cap index dropped 0.2%, with consumer discretionary stocks among the worst performers.
+Online clothing store ASOS fell 13.4%, hitting a 17-month low, after it parted company with Chief Executive Officer Nick Beighton and warned that higher logistics costs and supply chain disruption could force 2022 profits to drop by more than 40%.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)